 When we frequently use the macro in Excel for particular applications then it’s quite bothering or time-consuming to run the macro by opening the Macros dialog box repeatedly.
 To overcome these situations Excel offers some amazing ways to make our customized macro button.
 So, today we are going to show you 3 fast ways to create a macro button in Excel.

-3 Ways to Create a Macro Button in Excel
+How to Create a Macro Button in Excel: 3 Quick Methods

 Here’s our dataset that we’ll use to explore the methods, it contains some salespersons’ sales.